mhutter/mhu.dev/content/posts/2013-12-12-continuous-deployment-with-github-pages.md

 The second part, `git push https://${GITHUB_TOKEN}:x-oauth-basic@github.com/${TRAVIS_REPO_SLUG}.git HEAD:master'` actually pushes the currently checked out state into master.
 * `$GITHUB_TOKEN` holds our Token from above
-* `$TRAVIS_REPO_SLUG` holds 'github_username/github_repo_name' (in my case this is `mhutter/mhutte.github.io`).
+* `$TRAVIS_REPO_SLUG` holds `github_username/github_repo_name` (in my case this is `mhutter/mhutte.github.io`).

-+++
+---

 ## Back story

 To ensure new pages don't break Jekyll (as I managed earlier this month), I use [Travis-CI](https://travis-ci.org/).

 I started working on a development branch and only merging into master after the Travis build succeeded.
-However, being the lazy guy I am I asked myself = "Wouldn't it be nice to let Travis automatically merge into master if the build succeeds?"
+However, being the lazy guy I am I asked myself: "Wouldn't it be nice to let Travis automatically merge into master if the build succeeds?"